-Reggae acts opting for the Dutch language are still a rare occurance, if only because a comparison with the godfathers of Dutch reggae and -ska, Doe Maar, is almost inevitable.
+Reggae acts opting for the Dutch language are still a rare occurrence, if only because a comparison with the godfathers of Dutch reggae and -ska, Doe Maar, is almost inevitable.
 Om Je Oren, a three-piece Amsterdam crew, now rises to the challenge, and with 'Voel Het Maar' ("Just feel it!") presents a first 6 track EP.

 The band is composed of ex-Rude Walkin' members Bryan 'Irie Alien' Tiggeman (lead vocals), and Jerry van Gonter (keyboard/arrangements), Zero Twenty guitarist Robert Christopher Fleminks and Max Covale - also ex-Rude Walkin' - providing some extra horn arrangements on trumpet and trombone.
 Om Je Oren describes its sound as: "G-funk Neder-reggae with a message".